tw181802/CVES/README.md

 # CVE-2026-39071: WordPress PLugin (Spiffy Plugin) Stored XSS

 ## Information
-**Description:** WordPress plugin (Bit Assist) is affected by Stored Cross-Site Scripting in Event Title field.
+**Description:** WordPress plugin (Spiffy Plugin) is affected by Stored Cross-Site Scripting in Event Title field.
 An authenticated attacker with the lowest privileged role (contributor) can exploit this to redirect user to malicious site or control the account. <br>
 **Versions Affected:** Confirmed on 5.0.8 and lower <br> **Version Fixed:** 5.0.9(#) (Open) <br> **Researcher:** Trenton Williams (https://youtube.com/@Infin1teXploit)